bmorris3/shone/docs/shone/examples/transmission.rst

         ylim=(1e-6, 1e5)
     )

+.. warning::

     These demo opacities are meant for documentation and testing only, and are not reliable near either wavelength limit in this plot, or at very low opacities.
 For more background on these tiny opacity archives, see :ref:`tiny_opacity_archive`.

-.. warning::

-    Reminder: the example opacities that we used above are not accurate or precise at all wavelengths.
-These opacities are used in docs and tests, but don't use these for science!

 Equilibrium chemistry
 ---------------------